Chart Color Schemes

 Brisbane City has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 112 projects likely impacting the region.
-Notable initiatives include Queen's Wharf Brisbane, Cross River Rail, Adelaide Street Tunnel (Brisbane Metro), and Waterfront Brisbane.
-The following list details projects expected to have the most relevance.
+AreaSearch has identified 112 projects likely impacting the area.
+Notable projects include Queen's Wharf Brisbane, Waterfront Brisbane, Cross River Rail, and Howard Smith Wharves.
+The following details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.